 Effective July 1, 2009, the State of Ohio began assessing a franchise fee to hospitals to fund health care programs.
-The Hospital incurred franchise fee expenses of \$549,511 in 2019 and recorded the amount in supplies and other expenses in the Statements of Revenues, Expenses and Changes in Net Position.
-There was no franchise fee liability payable to the State of Ohio at December 31, 2019.
+The Hospital incurred franchise fee expenses of \$549,511 and \$523,442 in 2019 and 2018, respectively, and recorded the amount in supplies and other expenses in the Statements of Revenues, Expenses and Changes in Net Position.
+Additionally, the Hospital paid the 2019 franchise fee payments in advance, which was reflected in the Statements of Net Position as prepaid expenses as of December 31, 2018.
+There was no franchise fee liability payable to the State of Ohio at December 31, 2019 and 2018.